Yoshi-jrd/spy_trading_model/DEV_ROADMAP.md

     Hyperparameter Tuning:
         Implement a tuning process, either within the existing script or as a standalone function, to test different settings for n_estimators, max_depth, and learning_rate.
         Focus tuning efforts on the most impactful models and horizons (e.g., 5m-24h and 1h-12h).

+Implementation Plan

+    Implement Interval-Specific Models with a Meta-Model:
+        Train individual models for each timeframe (24h, 48h, 72h, etc.) and stack their predictions through a lightweight meta-model to determine optimal weights.

+    Incorporate LSTM/GRU for Longer Horizons:
+        Add LSTM to the model ensemble, specifically targeting the 48h+ predictions where sequential dependency is most critical.

+    Enhance Feature Engineering:
+        Add lagged features, seasonal patterns, and introduce new indicators.

+Starting with this approach should yield noticeable improvements, particularly in reducing errors for 48h, 72h, and 96h horizons, which are typically more challenging.
+Let me know if you'd like detailed guidance on implementing each step or to start with a specific one.